 Valid Passport

-Must be valid for the full intended stay
+Must be valid for the full intended stay.
+If passport changes, ETA must be reapplied.

 Required